Search results for

 Manual Camera screenshot 2022

 Manual Camera is a reasonably decent camera app.
 It includes a host of manual controls, including exposure, white balance, ISO, focus, shutter speed, and support for RAW files.
 You can even use it for slow-motion video if your phone supports it.
-The app also adds a variety of shooting modes like burst shots and 4K video recording to create a well-rounded experience.
+The app also adds various shooting modes like burst shots and 4K video recording to create a well-rounded experience.
 The post-processing isn’t quite as good as a stock camera app, but it likely has some shooting modes your phone doesn’t have.
-It hasn’t seen an update since 2020, so we hope the developer hasn’t abandoned this one.
+It hasn’t seen an update since 2020, so we hope the developer hasn’t abandoned it.

 mcpro24fps